 MA in Heritage Management

 UH Hilo initiated a provisional Master's degree program in Heritage Management in the Fall of 2015 directed by Dr. Mills, and the program was granted permenant status by the UH Board of Regents in the summer of 2022.
-The main purpose of this program is to provide affordable, localized, and regionally- focused graduate training opportunities to members of Hawaiʻi's descendant communities in Heritage Management, with specializations in applied archaeology and cultural impact assessment.
-In Hawaiʻi, there is a State requirement for graduate degrees in various Heritage Management positions. ** For example, Hawaiʻi Administrative Rules (Title 13, Subtitle 13, Chapter 281) require that principal investigators working for one of the two-dozen firms licensed to conduct archaeological research possess **“a graduate degree from an accredited institution in archaeology, or anthropology, with a specialization in archaeology, or an equivalent field.”
+The main purpose of this program is to provide affordable, localized, and regionally- focused graduate training to members of Hawaiʻi's descendant communities, with specializations in applied archaeology and cultural impact assessment.
+In Hawaiʻi, there is a State requirement for graduate degrees in various Heritage Management positions.
+For example, Hawaiʻi Administrative Rules (Title 13, Subtitle 13, Chapter 281) require that principal investigators working for one of the two-dozen firms licensed to conduct archaeological research possess a graduate degree from an accredited institution in archaeology, or anthropology, with a specialization in archaeology, or an equivalent field.
 Without providing local opportunities to achieve these degrees, many UH Hilo students hit 'glass ceilings' in their careers with their B.A. degrees.
 For information on applying to the program, visit the UH Hilo Graduate website.
 If you wish to support this program, please offer some comments on our Facebook page.

 Non-Destructive Sourcing of Polynesian Stone Tools

 In the Spring of 2004 Dr. Mills began a long-term geoarchaeology project facilitated through a Major Research Instrumentation Grant from the National Science Foundation (BCS-0317528).
-Mills works in collaboration with Drs.
-Steve Lundblad and Ken Hon (UH Hilo Dept. of Geology), using non-destructive Energy-Dispersive X-Ray Fluorescence (EDXRF) to analyze basalt and volcanic glass artifacts (see the Geoarchaeology Laboratory at UH Hilo).
+Mills works in collaboration with Dr. Steve Lundblad (UH Hilo Dept. of Geology), using non-destructive Energy-Dispersive X-Ray Fluorescence (EDXRF) to analyze basalt and volcanic glass artifacts (see the Geoarchaeology Laboratory at UH Hilo).